12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 2. Ignoring Slow Drains Until They Back Up Completely

 One slow drain is usually a local clog.
-Multiple slow drains at once mean the problem is deeper in the system.
+Multiple slow drains at once mean the problem is deeper in the plumbing system.
 In older Portland and Oregon City neighborhoods, that pattern often points to tree root intrusion in the main sewer line.
-Homeowners rent an auger, clear it temporarily, and wonder why it keeps coming back.
+Many homeowners rent an auger, clear it temporarily, and wonder why it keeps coming back.

 Estimated cost if ignored: A sewer backup cleanup in Beaverton or Portland averages $2,000 to $10,000, depending on the extent of damage.